tsackton/taelgar/Gazetteer/Western Green Sea Region/Tyrwingha/Oracle of the Riven.md

 ---
-tags: [place]
+tags: [organization]
-displayDefaults: {startStatus: founded, startPrefix: founded, endPrefix: destroyed, endStatus: destroyed}
+displayDefaults: {startStatus: founded, startPrefix: founded, endPrefix: destroyed, endStatus: destroyed, definitiveArticle: ""}
 campaignInfo: []
 name: Oracle of the Riven
 placeType:
 partOf:
 ---
+# Oracle of the Riven

 The royal electors of [[Tyrwingha]].
 There are six of these royal electors: